-5.3 Configure FlashFreeze
+6.3 Configure Flash\Freeze

-Opens the FlashFreeze Hardware Settings dialog box.
-For more information on the FlashFreeze mode see the SmartFusion2 and IGLOO2 Low Power Design User's Guide.
+Opens the Flash\Freeze Hardware Settings dialog box.
+For more information about Flash\Freeze mode, see the SmartFusion2 and IGLOO2 Low Power Design User's Guide.

-The fabric SRAMs can be put into a Suspend Mode or a Sleep Mode.
-This applies to both the Large SRAM (LSRAM) instances of RAM1xK18 and the Micro SRAM (uSRAM) instances of RAM64x18.
-These SRAMs are grouped in rows in Libero® System-on-Chip (SoC) devices
+The fabric SRAMs - both the Large SRAM (LSRAM) instances of RAM1xK18 and the Micro SRAM (uSRAM) instances of RAM64x18 - can be placed into Suspend Mode or Sleep Mode.
+These SRAMs are grouped in rows in Libero SoC devices.

-5.3.1 uRAM/LSRAM State
+6.3.1 uRAM/LSRAM State